evodify/phasing-genomes/README.md

 ### Run HapCUT

 In my experience, phasing SNPs-only data produced haplotypes that were more consistent with parental reference genomes than phasing both SNPs and indels.
-If indels information is not required, I recommend to use only SNPs data.
+If indels information is not required, I recommend using only SNPs data.

 ```
 extractHAIRS --VCF sample1.vcf --bam sample1.bam --maxmem 128000 --mbq 20 --mmq 30 --PEonly 1 > sample1.fragment_matrix